knowledgetranslation/process/how_to_make_a_quality_website.md

 	* Contribute relevant pieces to any department documents (process docs, pattern libraries, etc.)

-	* Make sure to document, in as much detail as possible, any failures or barriers.
+	* Make sure to document, in as much detail as possible, any failures or barriers, the approaches that were taken to resolve them, and whether or not these worked.

 ### 3.1 Content steps

-1. Develop or choose an existing style guide for content, *before* you actually start creating any of the content.[^26]
+1. Develop or choose an existing style guide for content, *before* you actually start creating any of the content.
+This style guide should be updated throughout the process (as indicated).[^26]

 	* Making already-created content conform to your style guide is much more work than developing content with a style guide already in-place.

+	* Examples of well-known existing style guides for content include [The Chicago Manual of Style](http://www.chicagomanualofstyle.org/) and [The Canadian Press Stylebook](http://www.thecanadianpress.com/products_and_services.aspx?id=86) (which St. Michael’s uses as the base for its internal style guide).
+These include information about how spelling, punctuation, capitalization, grammar, and formatting.

-1. Information Architecture (IA): create a plan for how your content will be structured, both at a high-level (e.g. site navigation), and a low-level (e.g. sections within documents/pages).
+1. Information Architecture (IA): create a plan for how your content will be structured, both at a high-level (e.g. site navigation) and a low-level (e.g. sections within documents/pages).
 Then, reduce the complexity of your IA by half.[^27][^28][^29][^30]

 	* Content should be structured as simply as possible to help users find what they’re looking for.[^29][^30]

-1. Create your content, in compliance with your style guide and IA, and keeping in mind your user personas.
+1. Create your content, in compliance with your style guide and IA, keeping in mind your user personas.
 Then, delete half the content.[^31]

 	* Your users usually have very specific goals when visiting a web site.
 Don’t clutter their experience, and don’t give them what they don’t need.[^23][^32][^31][^33]

 1. Conduct usability testing on the content.
 Can users understand it and get the info they need?[^13]

-	* Try to test with *real* users, and/or users that closely match each of your personas.[^9]
+	* Try to test with *real* users and/or users that closely match each of your personas.[^9]

 1. Revise the content based on the usability test feedback.